 Image source: https://nanostring.com/blog/why-spatial-biology/

-In addition, I am interested in exploring spatial methods for applications in cancer biology.
-I am drawn to spatial omics and the development of models that capture tissue architecture and cellular interactions.
-I would like to explore approaches that combine graph-based representations and probabilistic frameworks to better understand microenvironmental structure and multiscale spatial patterns, with potential applications in tasks such as cell-state characterization and spatial localization of biological signals.Â
+Developing methods for spatial omics data is my main future direction in this application domain, particularly models that capture tissue architecture and cellular interactions.
+I aim to explore approaches combining graph-based representations with probabilistic frameworks to characterize microenvironmental structure and multiscale patterns, with applications such as cell-state characterization and localization of biological signals.